diodechain/website/_posts/2019-11-05-diode-november-update.md

 #### TravisCI

 Last but not least, we finally enabled continuous testing for our [server implementation](https://github.com/diodechain/diode_server_ex).
-We initially had some problems getting Travis to run the most recent software versions until we realised that Travis does not yet support Ubuntu 18.04 for Elixir as one of their build options, and had to do some work-arounds in our [travis.yml](https://github.com/diodechain/diode_server_ex/blob/master/.travis.yml) to use a recent C++ compiler for our new AlethVM.
+We initially had some problems getting Travis to run the most recent software versions until we realized that Travis does not yet support Ubuntu 18.04 for Elixir as one of their build options, and had to do some work-arounds in our [travis.yml](https://github.com/diodechain/diode_server_ex/blob/master/.travis.yml) to use a recent C++ compiler for our new AlethVM.
 We are full believers in continuous automated testing and will keep rolling this out to other tools as well in the future.
 Until then enjoy the green build flag on our repository:

 ![](../assets/img/blog/November4.png "CircleCI Icon")